Vfrost98/JS-Starter-OOP/README.md

-# JS-Starter-OOP
+# Team Stats and Roster

-brief project using JavaScript data structures
+A basic project demonstrating understanding and manipulation of basic JavaScript data structures (objects, arrays, etc.).